w-duffy/june-24-section-2-resources/mod-4/w13/group-project/W13-ROADMAP.md

 - Discuss the DB Schema and API Docs
 - Begin Auth Me
 - Git Branching Demo
+- Kanban Board

 ## Thursday

+- PA and How it Relates to the M4 Project
 - Morning lecture on app security
+- JWT Practices
-- Continue working on auth me
+- Continue working on Auth Me
+- Sequelize Scopes EoD

 ## Friday

 - Demo deployment in the morning
+  - Working with Render.com
+  - PostgrSQL: `psql` CLI

+- Distribute Test Specs
+- Cover how to use Postman, and how to apply the results to your scorecard.

-- Deploy auth me by end of day to Render.com
+- GOAL: Deploy auth me to Render.com by end of day

 ## Next Week

-- Cover how to use Postman, and how to apply the results to your scorecard.
+- (Recap) How to use Postman, and how to apply the results to your scorecard.
-- Work on projects all next week until you're passing.
+- Work on projects all week until you're passing.

 ## Strategy